 How Does Tinder’s Algorithm Work?

-Tinder’s matching algorithm and the elo score it assigns to you, based on a number of factors, determines whose profile you are shown and to whom your profile is shown, and how prominently (How high up in the stack it lands).
+Tinder’s matching algorithm and the (formerly elo-, or desirability-) score it assigns to you based on a number of factors, determines whose profile you are shown and to whom your profile is shown, and how prominently.
 Thereby it very much affects with whom you even have the possibility of matching.

 - Your pickiness.
 Both swiping right to everyone and to almost no one are penalized, though mass swiping right a lot more severely than being too picky.
 A right swipe quota of 30-70% seems to be the sweet spot.
 This applies to swiping during paid boosts too.